Shiva2303/Shiva2303/README.md

-# Hello, Geeks 👋
+# Welcome to My GitHub Profile

 I'm **Shivprasad**, a Master Student of Computer Application at ICCS, Pune   🚀 and an Open-Source enthusiast ⚡ from India.
 I am passionate about **Data Science📈**, **Machine Learning🤖**, and **Deep Learning**, and I enjoy learning new things.
 My goal is to build things that make a difference.
-I'm always open to new ideas and opportunities.
+Explore my projects to see how I translate ideas into impactful solutions.
 ## 🔭 One line that describes me best?
 An ambitious individual who loves solving real-world problems, daydreams at night, and codes with passion.